sofrida/sofrida.github.io/timeline.md

 ## June 21, 2019, 03:37

-- Among the developers we contacted, only 3 developers contacted us again, so we had to take the following measures.
+- Among the developers we contacted, only 3 developers contacted us again, so we had to take another measures.
 - We contacted to security team of cloud service provider(CSP) such as AWS, and asked them to help each app developer take an action.

 ## June 21, 2019, 16:23